unyt-org/uix/docs/manual/01 Getting Started.md

 UIX works out of the box with TypeScript and JSX requiring no additional tools or build steps.

-UIX encourages the use of standard web APIs wherever possible, and provides a simple and intuitive abstraction layer for more advanced functionality.
+The framework encourages the use of standard web APIs wherever possible, and provides a simple and intuitive abstraction layer for more advanced functionality.

 > [!NOTE]
-> The [UIX Guide](./18%20Guide.md) provides a comprehensive overview for developers new to UIX.
+> The [UIX Guide](https://docs.unyt.org/guide) provides a comprehensive overview for developers new to UIX.

 ## Main Features